-After emerging from RADA, the actor and filmmaker established himself with Shakespearean adaptations including Henry V, Hamlet and Much Ado About Nothing.
-More recently he's directed blockbuster superhero movie Thor and starred in My Week With Marilyn and TV drama Wallander.
+After emerging from RADA, the actor and filmmaker established himself with Shakespearean adaptations of Henry V, Hamlet and Much Ado About Nothing, going on to direct blockbuster superhero movie Thor, and star in My Week With Marilyn and TV drama Wallander.

 Francine Stock: Ladies and gentlemen, as actor, producer and director Kenneth Branagh occupies a unique position in British film, and indeed international film as well.
 So before I invite him onto the stage I’d like you to be reminded with this little montage about his life in pictures.